Home

 Reefs and Rides

 This is one of the pleasures of Bonaire scuba diving.
-If you decide to do some boat dives while you are here, you will not be on the boat very long (see our page of boat scuba diving tips for more info).
+If you decide to do some boat dives while you are here, you will not be on the boat very long (see our page on boat scuba diving for tips if you are not familiar with boat diving).

 Most boat dives are done off of Klein Bonaire which is located about a 1/2 mile from the shore.
 Most boat rides are in the 10-15 minute range.
 It doesn't get much better than that.